-The ASME Y14.5 2018 GD&T standard is hot off the presses, and it is great to see a new update to one of the most widely used documents in the mechanical engineering industry.
+The ASME Y14.5 2018 Geometric Dimensioning and Tolerancing standard is relatively hot off the presses, and it is great to see a new update to one of the most widely used documents in the mechanical engineering industry.
 For those of you not aware, the previous 2009 standard was a significant overhaul to the 1994 standard and clarified a bunch of points that were left open to interpretation.
 So now that the 2009 standard has been surpassed, does that mean you should stress out about updating right away?
 Well, you can probably wait a while to change the numbers “2009” to “2018” on your title block as here are five reasons to continue using the 2009 standard for the time being.

 For a detailed comparison between the standards, be sure to check out our article on the differences between the ASME Y14.5 2009 and ASMEY14.5 2018 GD&T Standards.

 Quick note: I love the changes in the new 2018 standard, and in no way am I advocating that the standard should not have been updated.
 However, here at GD&T Basics, we are not evangelists of the GD&T Standard – we are realists.
 We want everyone to achieve the best, real results while working with their drawings.
 We advocate using the GD&T system as a means of improving design, machining, or inspection results – but blindly adhering to a continuously evolving standard should never be the end goal.